ConorOBrien-Foxx/Plotter/README.md

 Copy the `media` folder to this folder.
 You should now have a folder `addons\media`.

-### Installing the `plot` library.

-Open up your favorite terminal and type `jconsole`.
-(You may have to add j\bin to your path/environment for this to work.)
-Then, type the following:

-    install 'graphics/plot'

 ### Installing Plotter

 If you have git installed, you can just type: